alvarcarto/url-to-pdf-api/README.md

 To get this thing running, you have two options: run it in Heroku, or locally.

-**Remember, the code requires Node 8+ (async, await).**
+The code requires Node 8+ (async, await).

 #### 1. Heroku deployment

+Scroll this readme up to the Deploy to Heroku -button.
+Click it and follow instructions.

-**WARNING:** Heroku dynos have a very low amount of RAM.
+**WARNING:** *Heroku dynos have a very low amount of RAM.
 Rendering heavy pages may cause Chrome instance to crash inside Heroku dyno.
 512MB should be enough for most real-life use cases such as receipts.
-Some news sites may need even 2GB of RAM.
+Some news sites may need even 2GB of RAM.*

-Scroll this readme up to the Deploy to Heroku -button.
-Click it and follow instructions.

 #### 2. Local development